 Digital Petty Cash Solution for Monitoring and Transferring Funds

-With digital petty cash solution you can load petty cash funds online on every store’s card.
-Whenever your store staff start spending the funds, being an administrator you can monitor expenses and card balances through real-time data feeds.
+With digital petty cash solution, you can load petty cash funds online on every store’s card.
+Whenever your store staff starts spending the funds, being an administrator you can monitor expenses and card balances through real-time data feeds.
 You can always stay acquainted with the expenses and know exactly when to restock funds.
-Though you have real-time fund transfer ability at your fingertips, no need to transfer funds immediately.
+Though you have real-time fund transferability at your fingertips, no need to transfer funds immediately.
 Easily schedule and pace the funds that each store is available to maintain control of your cash flow.

 Technology can Simplify Cash Reporting

-The modern technology and mobility empowers your staff to submit their bills and cash spends on the go.
+The modern technology and mobility empower your staff to submit their bills and cash spend on the go.
 An automated expense management solution enables store managers and finance department to approve expenses online and complete reconciliation within a couple of hours instead of a few weeks.

 Spend Analytics for Making Better Decisions

-Analytical dashboards offered by expense management solutions allow administrators to gain insights to company spending patterns.
+Analytical dashboards offered by expense management software allow administrators to gain insights into company spending patterns.
 Break down these analytics into certain time frames, spend categories, stores and employees to get detailed reports.
 Detailed analytics will help you monitor and asses the funds needed for each store or department, manage cash flows and detect and rectify any anomalies in the total spend.